Review some basic

 This assignment is to be turned

-Microsoft Word has templates that you can use for generating letters.
-When you turn in your file, please name it using the following conventions:
+Both Microsoft Word and Pages have templates that you can use for generating letters.
+When you turn in your files, it MUST be named using the following conventions (replace ONLY the Yourname part of the file name from the examples!):